Niyazi

 Niyazi Zulfugar oghlu Taghizade Hajibeyov (Niyazi Zülfüqar bəy oğlu Hacıbəyov; 20 August 1912 – 2 August 1984) was a Soviet and Azerbaijani conductor and composer.
 People's Artist of the USSR (1959) and Hero of Socialist Labour (1982).

-Early life
+Biography

 Niyazi was born on August 20, 1912, in Tbilisi in a family of prominent Shusha musicians.
 His father was the composer Zulfugar Hajibeyov.
-He is the nephew of Uzeyir Hajibeyov, the founder of the Azeri classical music.
+He is the nephew of Uzeyir Hajibeyov, who is recognized as the father of Azerbaijani classical music.
 He played the violin in "Qırmızı Kadet" Turkish military orchestra in 1921.
 He studied at the Gnessin Music School in Moscow in 1925-1926.
 In 1929-30 he studied at the Central Musical Technical School in Leningrad, but dropped out due to health problems.
 He returned to Baku in 1931.
-Right after that, he was sent to Dagestan where he met his future wife Həchər khanum.
-Hecher Khanum's family would not approve of the marriage.
-So she and Niyazi decided to run away and secretly got married.
-They lived a very difficult yet fulfilling life.
-The great love of his wife gave him strength to produce most of his masterpieces, which contributed to Azerbaijan's and the musical treasury of the rest of the world.
+Soon after, he was sent to Dagestan, where he met his future wife Hajar Khanum.
+Her family did not approve of the marriage, so she and Niyazi ran away and married in secret.
+His love for his wife motivated him to produce most of his masterpieces.